Smurf-IV/ENSEK/ReadMe.md

 - Use same code quality practices (Apart from a few exceptions in the `.editorConfig` file)

 # To Do's
+- Change CSV Helpers default to not throw exception on conversion failure
 - Get the results serialised back to the client
-- Seed the database
-- Change CSV Helpers default to not throw exception on conversion failure
 - Write Unit tests for each of the areas
 - Add a command to get the `FailedMeterReadings`